Have Diabetes? These 6 Tips Can Help You Live Better

-November is American Diabetes Month.
-But did you know that approximately 788,000 adults in North Carolina have diabetes?
+Did you know that approximately 750,000 adults (1 in 10 adults) in North Carolina have diabetes?
 Even worse, the occurrence of diabetes in The Tar Heel State is far greater than the national average – and is expected to increase in years to come.

 Fortunately, Type 2 diabetes can be controlled by your eating habits and lifestyle.
 And while there are millions of people with diabetes, your treatment plan should be specific to you.
 Making the right lifestyle choices can delay the onset of Type 2 diabetes, and possibly delay the need for adding expensive medication to manage diabetes in the future.